Argentina demands more of its No10s.

 Often mocked for his sulky appearance on the pitch, his creative displays brought smiles to thousands.

-Upon his retirement, prominent Argentine sportswriter, Horacio Pagani, described Riquelme as the ‘second inventor of football’, crediting us English as a whole as the first inventors a century or so previous.
+Upon his retirement, prominent Argentine sportswriter, Horacio Pagani, described Riquelme as the ‘second inventor of football’, crediting us English as a whole as the first inventors.

-An expression of undying affection and hyperbole, certainly, but one worthy of one of football’s truly great entertainers.
+An expression of undying affection and hyperbole, certainly, but one worthy of a great entertainer.